peter-ha/qtday2019-presentation/presentation/qtday-qskinny.md

 ![inline](types-of-scene-graph-nodes.jpg)

-^ Don't remember all the details, just this: All QML objects are broken down into a set of scene graph nodes
+^- Don't remember all the details, just this: All QML objects are ultimately broken down into a set of scene graph nodes
+- The blue nodes are important ones

 ---